-Trump ex-lawyer Cohen sentenced to 3 years prison on campaign charge
+Trump ex-lawyer Cohen sentenced to three years prison on campaign charge

 “I felt it was my duty to cover up his own dirty deeds,” Cohen said, referring to Trump.

-Cohen was sentenced on the separate charge of lying to Congress brought by Special Counsel Robert Mueller, who is investigating Russia’s role in the 2016 election and possible coordination between Trump’s campaign and Moscow.
-Cohen pleaded guilty to that charge last month.
+The ongoing Mueller investigation represents a threat to Trump’s presidency.
+Mueller, who also is examining whether the president has unlawfully sought to obstruct the probe, has secured guilty pleas from several former Trump aides including his former campaign chairman and national security adviser, as well as a series of Russia individuals and entities.

 “He came forward to offer evidence against the most powerful person in the country,” one of Cohen’s lawyers, Guy Petrillo, told the court on Wednesday, arguing for leniency.

 Cohen cooperated knowing “the president might shut down” Mueller’s investigation, Petrillo said.

+Cohen is a former member of Trump’s inner circle who in the past called himself the president’s “fixer.”
+After Cohen pleaded guilty to the Mueller charges on Nov.
+29, Trump called his former lawyer a liar, “a weak person and not a very smart person.”

 Trump has denied any collusion with Russia and has accused Mueller’s team of pressuring his former aides to lie about him, his campaign and his business dealings.
 Russia has denied U.S. allegations of interfering in the election to help Trump.

+In his guilty plea to Mueller’s charge, Cohen admitted he lied to Congress about the timeline for discussions about plans for real estate businessman Trump’s proposed skyscraper in Moscow.
+The project never went ahead.

-In an interview with Reuters on Tuesday, Trump denied the payments were campaign contributions.
+In an interview with Reuters on Tuesday, Trump denied the payments to the women were campaign contributions.
 “If it were, it’s only civil, and even if it’s only civil, there was no violation based on what we did,” Trump said.

 Trump’s lawyer Rudy Giuliani has argued the hush payments cannot be considered campaign finance violations because they were made to protect Trump’s reputation and would have been made even if he had not been a presidential candidate.

-In his guilty plea to Mueller’s charge, Cohen admitted he lied to Congress about the timeline for discussions about plans for real estate businessman Trump’s proposed skyscraper in Moscow.
-The project was never built.

-Reporting By Brendan Pierson and Nathan Layne in New York; Writing by Grant McCool; Editing by Jonathan Oatis, Frances Kerry and Will Dunham
+Reporting By Brendan Pierson and Nathan Layne in New York; Writing by Grant McCool; Editing by Will Dunham